Updated July 14, 2023

-- Early estimation of cash requirements helps businesses to channelize the source of income or inflow.
+- Early estimation of cash requirements helps businesses to channel the source of income or inflow.

-- Having a cash crunch (i.e., the situation of falling short of cash for running the daily operations) is not an acceptable way of doing business.
+- A cash crunch (i.e., falling short of cash for running daily operations) is not acceptable for doing business.

 - Thus, plans help us to envisage a better picture of movements.
-Investment-related decisions are taken in available in there are sufficient funds in future.
+Investment-related decisions are made available if there are sufficient funds in the future.